twse/bobsgame-extras/README.md

 This repository contains all the extra stuff created for use in bob's game excluding fonts (see bobsgame-fonts repository).

 ## Icons
 Icons using the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for OS/2 programs.
 Use them to replace icons from the program resources.
 Requires OS/2 2.0 or higher on a file system that supports long filenames, e.g. HPFS, JFS or FAT32.
 See Third-Party Notices.md for commercial and unsupported freeware credits.
-See [Extras page on the unofficial bobsgame Wikia portal](http://bobsgame.wikia.com/wiki/Extras) for non-commercial software credits.
-Use the **Edit** link on each section with the original copyright/license and contributor/translator lists.

 ## Art Department
 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Pelloni offers a few wallpapers for you.
 In any case, please feel free to download these and use them on your desktop.